doxigo/git-ip-guard/README.md

 - 🛡️ Blocks git push operations from sanctioned countries
 - 🚦 Visual indicator in terminal showing your location status
-- 📍 Automatic IP location detection with background updates
+- 📍 Automatic IP location detection with country flag display
-- 🎨 Color-coded terminal prompts
+- 🎨 Color-coded terminal prompts with clear feedback
+- 🌍 Shows country flags for visual location confirmation (🇳🇴 🇺🇸 🇬🇧 etc.)
 - 🔧 Easy installation and uninstallation
 - 📦 Works with both new and existing repositories
-- 🧪 Includes test script to verify functionality without actual push
+- 🧪 Comprehensive test suite for all features

 ## Requirements